YJDoc2/hexo-theme-ascent/README.md

 - p tags use `text-align: justified`
 - body width is changed from 32em -> 45 em, and correspondigly the code block width is changed
+- move the sans/serif and light/dark button to top